cheeeeeeeeeen/RoR2-ClassicItems/README.md

 - Fix Dead Man's Foot explosion by actually adding an explosion effect.
 - Add more config options for Artifact of Origin.
 - Add a config for Panic Mines to let it self-destruct when the owner is gone.
-- Reduced the default values for the config as they are too powerful.
+- Reduced the default values for the Origin config as the imps are too powerful.
 - Update dependency to use the latest ClassicItems.

 **2.2.1**